26 Comments

 A 190 pound Maria?
 I bet you could put Natalie Wood and Rita Moreno together on a scale and barely reach 190 pounds.

-The music is still great, and I wish I could listen to it, even if I might close my eyes.
+The music is still great, and I wish I could listen to this West Side Story version, even if I might close my eyes.

 Next time you hear someone raving about how wonderful “Hamilton” was, ask them to hum their favorite melody from “Hamilton”…then ask the same question about “West Side Story”.